-The US Army uses ten-man squads with a squad leader, medic, and two four-man fire teams.
+The US Army uses squads with a squad leader, medic, and two four-man fire teams.
 Each fire team has a 5.56mm M249 light machine gun called the Squad Automatic Weapon (SAW) and three M-16 rifles, one with an M203 40mm grenade launcher attachment.
-Many units have begun to use the M4 carbine (a mini M-16) with a shorter barrel that provides even less punch.
-The Army prefers ten-man squads to easily fit in a single armored personnel carrier or Blackhawk helicopter.
-The US Marine Corps uses the same organization, except with three fire teams to provide 14-man squads.
+In recent years, the Army and Marine Corps unwisely adopted the M4 carbine (a mini M-16) with a shorter barrel that provides even less punch.
+The Army prefers nine-man squads to easily fit in a single armored personnel carrier or Blackhawk helicopter.
+The Marine Corps uses the same organization, except with three fire teams to provide 14-man squads.

 This means the attack team will forgo the M249 SAW light machine gun now found in all fire teams.
-The SAW is difficult to fire on the move, and at 22 lbs fully loaded, its not something infantrymen can dash forward and "hit and roll" with.
+The SAW is difficult to fire on the move, and at 22 lbs fully loaded, its not something infantrymen can dash forward and "hit and roll".
 This has been discussed in the pages of the Marine Corps Gazette for many years.
-One solution may be the M-16 "Hi-bar," a new M-16 variant developed by the Marine Corps, but not yet adopted for use.
-It has a heavier barrel for sustained firing from a 100-round "C-mag" drum magazine.
-The attack team may carry a Hi-bar, but a SAW is too unwieldy.
-There is much criticism of the M-16 rifle, and debate about the value of the smaller M-4 5.56mm carbine.
-Adopting a larger caliber basic weapon has merit, but would take a decade and cost billions of dollars.
+One solution may be the M-27 variant developed by the Marine Corps, but it is nearly identical to the M-16.
+There is much criticism of the M-16 rifle and debate about the value of the smaller M-4 5.56mm carbine.
+Adopting a larger caliber basic weapon has merit but would take a decade and cost billions of dollars.
 These are important issues that are not debated here, although Stan Crist's proposal for a long 6mm round looks promising.

 The old M203 grenade launcher attachment is due for improvement.
-FN Herstal developed a new version which is easier to fire with a extended trigger (left) and far more accurate.
+FN Herstal developed a version that is easier to fire with a extended trigger (left) and far more accurate.
 A laser range finder determines the range to target and then a ballistic computer, programmed with three firing tables, automatically calculates the launch angle.
 LED indicators tell the shooter the aiming angle required to hit the target.
 An infrared laser pointer allows aiming and range finding at night.
 Tests have shown this weapon to be far more accurate than guessing shots with the M203.
 The US Army recent adopted a similar weapon, the M-320, which can be fired while detached.

-Another option is to go back to the pure grenadier like those with single-shot M79s during Vietnam, except use a four-shot weapon with the FN Herstal fire control.
+Another option is to go back to the pure grenadier like those with single-shot M-79 during Vietnam, except use a four-shot weapon with laser fire control.
 A four-shot 40mm gun firing canister rounds like a huge shotgun is a great close combat weapon.
-The US Marine Corps has recently adopted this idea and will purchase the six-shot Milkor MGL-140 40mm Multiple Grenade Launcher. (below) Finally, as UAVs proliferate, each squad may need a shotgun to skeet shoot them.
+The US Marine Corps adopted this idea and purchased the six-shot Milkor MGL-140 40mm Multiple Grenade Launcher. (below) Finally, as UAVs proliferate, each squad may need a shotgun to skeet shoot them.

 Proposed Modern Infantry Squad (12-man goal; 10-man realistic)